SouthbankSoftware/proofable/docs/rest/README.md

 #### [GetProof](./actions.md#getproof)

 In order to verify our newly created proof, we need to wait for it to be confirmed on the blockchain.
-Make a request to the following endpoint with your `trieId` and `proofId`.
+To check this, we gather the `id` from the proof returned and use it as our `proofId`, and combine this with our `trieId` to make a request to the following
+endpoint:

 ```
 GET https://api.proofable.io/rest/tries/{trie-id}/proofs/{proof-id}